 Lesson learned?
 Communicate clearly with your community about what they will get in place of something that has to be cut.
 Be prepared for

 If we truly want to be inclusive, it means that every classroom should be representative of the students in our district.
 We want to actively prevent disproportionality through thoughtful design and scheduling.
 For example, if you have 15% of students with disabilities, each classroom should also be comprised of approximately 15% of students with disabilities.
 Of course, this is not exact math.
 But the goal is to design courses where all students have access to universally-designed, rigorous grade level instruction that challenges and supports them equally.
-In this model, when it’s done well, there is no need for gifted programming or five levels of each course.

 There is plenty of research to support that doing this is good for both the lowest performing AND highest performing students.
 But stakeholders are naturally worried that when this kind of large systematic change happens that their students won’t be either supported or challenged enough.
 Believe me, I get it.
 But those barriers will never stop me from fighting for a better system that serves all students.